ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

         $0.attachmentUrl = "attachmentUrl"
     }))

-    // Use GcmBuilder for construction, set only those members which you required and pass it as a parameter.
-Many new attributes added out of which style and lights attributes you need to construct as a json. usage in shown below :
+    /* Use GcmBuilder for construction, set only those members which you required and pass it
+     * as a parameter.
+Many new attributes added out of which style and lights attributes you */ need to construct as a json. usage in shown below :

-    $0.gcm = Notification.Settings.Gcm(gcmBuilder:GcmBuilder(build: { // Passing GcmBuilder builder to set Gcm Settings.
+    $0.gcm = Notification.Settings.Gcm(gcmBuilder:GcmBuilder(build: {

         $0.collapseKey = "collapseKey"
         $0.interactiveCategory = "interactiveCategory"